christianThardy/christianThardy.github.io/quantum-machine-learning.md

 With the limitations of near-term quantum hardware potentially being a thing of the past soon as physics research advances, the maturity of classical algorithms is another matter that quantum algorithms will need to address.

-Let's walk through an example.
-I have the make moons dataset and BLANK BLANK BLANK.
+Let's walk through an example with the make moons dataset.
 We can illustrate how effective classical machine learning algorithms are, how much better neural networks are, and how far quantum neural networks need to go before we can begin using the technology in a meaningful way.
 <br/>

 # Understanding the limits